Parameterized Complexity of Locally Minimal Defensive Alliances: FPT algorithm parameterized by neighbourhood diversity

-{\sc $p$-Variable Integer Linear Programming Optimization ($p$-Opt-ILP)}: Let matrices $A\in \ Z^{m\times p}$, $b\in \ Z^{p\times 1}$ and $c\in \ Z^{1\times p}$ be given.
-We want to find a vector $ x\in \ Z ^{p\times 1}$ that minimizes the objective function $c\cdot x$ and satisfies the $m$ inequalities, that is, $A\cdot x\geq b$.
-The number of variables $p$ is the parameter.
+{\sc $k$-Variable Integer Linear Programming Optimization ($k$-Opt-ILP)}: Let matrices $A\in \ Z^{m\times k}$, $b\in \ Z^{k\times 1}$ and $c\in \ Z^{1\times k}$ be given.
+We want to find a vector $ x\in \ Z ^{k\times 1}$ that minimizes the objective function $c\cdot x$ and satisfies the $m$ inequalities, that is, $A\cdot x\geq b$.
+The number of variables $k$ is the parameter.
 Then they showed the following:

-\begin{lemma}\rm \cite{fellows} {\sc $p$-Opt-ILP} can be solved using $O(p^{2.5p+o(p)}\cdot L \cdot log(MN))$ arithmetic operations and space polynomial in $L$.
+\begin{lemma} \cite{fellows} {\sc $k$-Opt-ILP} can be solved using $O(k^{2.5k+o(k)}\cdot L \cdot \log(MN))$ arithmetic operations and space polynomial in $L$.
 Here $L$ is the number of bits in the input, $N$ is the maximum absolute value any variable can take, and $M$ is an upper bound on the absolute value of the minimum taken by the objective function. \end{lemma}

-In the formulation for {\sc Locally Minimal Defensive Alliance} problem, we have at most $k$ variables.
+In the formulation for {\sc Annotated LMDA}, we have at most $k$ variables.
 The value of objective function is bounded by $n$ and the value of any variable in the integer linear programming is also bounded by $n$.
 The constraints can be represented using $O(k^2 \log{n})$ bits.
-Lemma \ref{ilp} implies that we can solve the problem with the guess $P$ in FPT time.
-There are at most $5^k$ choices for $P$, and the ILP formula for a guess can be solved in FPT time.
-Thus Theorem \ref{theoremnd1} holds.
+Lemma \ref{ilp} implies that we can solve the problem in FPT time.